purescript/psc-package/README.md

 To add a dependency, either:

-- Use the `install` command, which will update the project configuration automatically, or
+- Use the `install <package name>` command, which will update the project configuration automatically, or
-- Modify the `psc-package.json` file, and sync manually by running the `update` command.
+- Modify the `psc-package.json` file, and sync manually by running the `install` command (previously `update`).

 ### Build a project